 I’m assuming that your son or daughter is an adolescent or young adult, and if so, realize that the end result of this coercion will be resentment and bitterness from your son or daughter.
 If your son or daughter wants to attend, great.
-But attempting to force attendance will generate significant resentment.
+But attempting to force attendance will generate significant resentment, creating a brick wall to hearing any message.
 Suicidal thought can follow.
-It can also show as a very controlling and desperate maneuver.
-Admittedly, cults routinely do that sort of thing to do.
+Forcing attendance can also come across as a very controlling and desperate maneuver.
+Admittedly, cults routinely do that sort of thing.

 What can you do?

 - Keep the door open for conversation.
 Don’t beat them over the head with doctrine or Bible verses.
 Be understanding.
 Let them know that you are very concerned but that you still love them.
 Acknowledge that it took courage for them to tell you what has happened.
 Remember that they are still your son or daughter, and nothing will separate your love for them.